Neural (Tangent Kernel) Collapse: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) are advancing the state of the art in many real-life applications, ranging from image classification to machine translation.
-Yet, there are no conclusive theoretical explanations for many empirical behaviours of DNNs.
-In this work, we propose a mechanism behind one such empirical phenomenon, termed Neural Collapse (NC) \cite{papyan_2020_neural_collapse}.
-It emerges while training modern classification DNNs past zero error to further minimize the loss.
+Yet, there is no comprehensive theory that can explain a multitude of empirical phenomena observed in DNNs.
+In this work, we provide a theoretical connection between two such empirical phenomena, prominent in modern DNNs: \textit{Neural Collapse (NC)} and \textit{Neural Tangent Kernel (NTK) alignment}.

+\paragraph{Neural Collapse.}NC \cite{papyan_2020_neural_collapse} emerges while training modern classification DNNs past zero error to further minimize the loss.
 During NC, the class means of the DNN's last-layer features form a symmetric structure with maximal separation angle, while the features of each individual sample collapse to their class means.
 This simple structure of the feature vectors appears favourable for generalization and robustness in the literature \cite{cisse2017class_separation,pernici2019class_separation,sun2020class_separation, jiang2018class_separation}.

-Explaining the mechanisms behind the emergence of NC is challenging, since the complex non-linear training dynamics of DNNs evade analytical treatment.
-However, the introduction of the Neural Tangent Kernel (NTK) \cite{jacot_2018_ntk}, which captures the correlations between the samples during DNNs' training, has allowed studying the dynamics of infinitely-wide DNNs analytically.
-Hence, many recent works used the NTK to analyze DNNs dynamics \cite{tirer2022extended,huang2020inf_ntk,adlam2020inf_ntk,geiger2020inf_ntk,ramabathiran2021inf_ntk}.
-Although such results do not fully reflect the behaviour of DNNs \cite{aitchison_2020_infinite_networks_no_feature_learning,chizat_2019_lazy_training_is_not_realistic, hanin_2019_finite_ntk, huang_2020_ntk_dynamics} due to the lack of feature learning in the infinite-width limit, they give rise to a line of research on the NTK of finitely-wide DNNs \cite{fort_2020_empirical_ntk_evolution,lee_2020_empirical_finite_ntk,seleznova_2022_empirical_finite_ntk}.
+Though NC is common in modern DNNs, explaining the mechanisms behind its emergence is challenging, since the complex non-linear training dynamics of DNNs evade analytical treatment.

+\paragraph{Neural Tangent Kernel.}The NTK \cite{jacot_2018_ntk} describes the gradient descent dynamics of DNNs in the function space, which provides a dual perspective to DNNs' evolution in the parameters space.
+This perspective allows to study the dynamics of DNNs analytically in the infinite-width limit, where the NTK is constant during training \cite{jacot_2018_ntk}.
+Hence, theoretical works often rely on the infinite-width NTK to analyze generalization of DNNs \cite{huang2020inf_ntk,adlam2020inf_ntk,geiger2020inf_ntk,tirer2021kernel}.
+However, multiple authors have argued that the infinite-width limit does not fully reflect the behaviour of realistic DNNs \cite{aitchison_2020_infinite_networks_no_feature_learning,chizat_2019_lazy_training_is_not_realistic, hanin_2019_finite_ntk, huang_2020_ntk_dynamics,seleznova_2022_empirical_finite_ntk,lee_2020_empirical_finite_ntk}, since constant NTK implies that no feature learning occurs during DNNs training.